Person with white gloves holding out old letters

 Saxo's History of Denmark, 1534

 Saxo's History of Denmark is printed in many different editions.
-The Royal Danish Library's literary history collections have acquired a copy of the edition of Saxo's History of Denmark printed in Basel in 1534.
+Royal Danish Library's literary history collections have acquired a copy of the edition of Saxo's History of Denmark printed in Basel in 1534.
 The copy is bound together with an edition by Widukind of Corvey's Res gestae saxonicae from 1532 in a beautiful pigskin binding on wooden boards.
 The book apparently belonged to the humanist Joan Indagine and has the year 1536 printed on the binding.
 Stamps in the book show that the book has since been in the Kirchenbibliothek zu St. Mary Magdalene in Wrocław.

 Old book bound in a beautiful pigskin binding on wooden boards